dotdoom/comicslate/README.md

 * use `docker run` command line from below, but with `-it bash`

-* disable HTTPS backend check in CloudFlare
+* disable HTTPS backend check in CloudFlare (on the Crypto page, set SSL to Flexible)

 * start Apache with `apachectl -D NoSSL`